Telemark Battalion

-The Telemark Bataljon (Telemark Battalion, TMBN) is a mechanised infantry battalion of the Norwegian Army.
+The Telemark Battalion (Telemark bataljon, abbreviated as TMBN) is a mechanised infantry battalion of the Norwegian Army.
 It was established in 1993, and is a part of Brigade Nord and stationed at Rena, Hedmark.
 The battalion consists of five companies/squadrons.

 History

 In 1993 it was a motorised infantry unit, tasked as an Immediate Reaction Force with the Norwegian Army, stationed at Heistadmoen in southern Norway, manned mainly by conscripts.

 It served in Bosnia, and by 2002, all the enlisted soldiers had two and three-year contracts of enlistment and the unit had no more conscripts.

 The battalion was moved to a new camp at Rena and converted to mechanised infantry.
 Presented with its new colours in 2002, the Telemark Battalion was operational on 1 July 2003.

 The unit participated in Operation Karez in Afghanistan, in May 2008.

 One soldier died in Afghanistan in 2004, and one died there in 2010.